 TVT (or Tension-Free Vaginal Tape) is a woven polypropylene mesh designed to support the mid-urethra to prevent stress incontinence.
 The mesh strip is a permanent implant which is inserted transvaginally under the urethra to provide extra support during times of increased abdominal pressure such as when coughing or sneezing.
 Many UK NHS hospitals use the Gynecare TVT retropubic tape which is manufactured by Ethicon, a subsidiary of Johnson & Johnson.
 Other variations on this tape are TVT-Secur, TVT-O, and TOT.
-There are other brands of synthetic sling similar to TVT produced by other manufacturers.
+There are other brands of plastic sling similar to TVT which are produced by other manufacturers.

 Synthetic meshes made of the same material may also be implanted transvaginally during surgery to treat pelvic organ prolapse in order to support the pelvic organs (bladder, uterus and rectum) and help prevent them from slipping down into the vagina.
 Mesh may also used to treat some cases of hernia.